ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ought not to use private keys intended for server authentication as a keys for client authentication.

-Moreover, unlike certain transport features such as TCP Fast Open (TFO) {{?RFC7413}} or Explicit Congestion Notification (ECN)
+Moreover, Transport Services systems MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols.
-{{?RFC3168}} which can fall back to standard configurations, Transport Services systems MUST prohibit fallback for security protocols.
-For example, if a client requests TLS, yet TLS or the desired version are not available, its connection will fail.
+For example, if a client requests TLS, but the desired version of TLS is not available, its connection will fail.
 Clients are thus responsible for implementing security protocol fallback or version fallback by creating multiple Transport Services Connections, if so desired.

 # Acknowledgements